 No. Most kinds of humidifiers and air purifiers do not leave white dust.
-Only electrostatic air purifiers have a propensity toward white dust and the same can be said for ultrasonic humidifiers.
+Only electrostatic air purifiers have a propensity toward white dust; the same can be said for ultrasonic humidifiers.

 Will an air purifier reduce dust in my home?